My Guinea travel summary:

 I was desperate to lay down in a warm bad.
 It had been a long time since I appreciated so much a simple bed in a basic hotel, covered myself with fresh linens and cozy blankets.

 In the northern part of Guinea, I settled down in a village of Doucki to explore Fouta Djallon – a mountainous region with some of West Africa’s greatest rivers, canyons, stepped sandstone plateaus and pleasant people.
-My host was Hassan, a famous guide – owner of a couple of huts, where random visitors are welcome to settle down, try local food and relax.
+My host was Hassan, a well-known guide who owns a couple of huts where travelers can stay, eat local food, and relax.

 I walked around, up and down to Guinea’s Grand Canyon – a fantastic canyon that descends 600m in depth, several kilometers in length and 3 kilometers in width.